 In a quite amazing short period of time, the customer data platform (CDP) moved to the top of enterprise marketing technology (martech) topics.
 The customer data platform is a solution to long-standing customer data integration/unification issues that made a unified customer view almost impossible.
-So, it’s not surprising that the CDP market is booming.
+So, it’s not surprising that the CDP market is booming in times of digital marketing.
 Yet confusion still reigns about what a customer data platform is and what it’s not.

 How do you get the most out of your customer data to make marketing, customer experience and customer service as efficient as possible while avoiding as much waste and frustrations because of poorly coordinated activities as you can?